300 Mt Lebanon Blvd

 Patients please be aware:

-Text messages may arrive as a secure message from Dr. Tom Riley, our pharmacist, through a link
+Text messages may arrive as a secure message from Dr. Tom Riley, our pharmacist, through a link.

 This is not a scam message and allows for HIPAA compliant messaging!